gilbens-starkware/catering-app/README.md

      ```

 6. **Update Application Name (optional)**
-   - Replace all occurrences of `"catering-app"` and `"starkitchen"` in the repository with your desired application name.
+   - Replace all occurrences of `"nftabu-app"` and `"nftabu"` in the repository with your desired application name.
 This may include package names, configurations, or deployment references.

 7. **Customize Functionality**
-   - Navigate to the `apps/starkitchen` folder:
+   - Navigate to the `apps/nftabu` folder:
      ```bash
-     cd apps/starkitchen
+     cd apps/nftabu
      ```
    - Start adding or removing functionality to tailor it to your app's requirements. **Important:** Do not delete the `components/ui` folder, as it contains essential UI components.
    - You can use tools like [https://v0.dev](https://v0.dev) or similar to play around and decide on the design and aesthetics of your project.

 9. **Run the App**
    - Start the app using one of the following commands:
-     - From the `apps/starkitchen` directory:
+     - From the `apps/nftabu` directory:
        ```bash
        pnpm run dev
        ```
      - From the monorepo root:
        ```bash
-       pnpm run dev:starkitchen
+       pnpm run dev:nftabu
        ```

 ### IMPORTANT: Deployment